jhagu/graphql-mongodb-auth-boilerplate/README.md

 # GraphQL Server with MongoDB Atlas boilerplate #

-This is a boilerplate to build a graphql server with graphql-yoga and mongoose ODM.
+This is a boilerplate to build a graphql server with Apollo Server and mongoose ODM.
 Main features:
 - Auth middleware implemented with graphql-shield
 - Support for serverless framework (coming soon)